Animal cognition: Fish

 Several species of wrasses have been observed using rocks as anvils to crack bivalve (scallops, urchins and clams) shells.
 This behavior was first filmed in an orange-dotted tuskfish (Choerodon anchorago) in 2009 by Giacomo Bernardi.
 The fish fans sand to unearth the bivalve, takes it into its mouth, swims several meters to a rock, which it then uses as an anvil by smashing the mollusc apart with sideward thrashes of the head.
 This behaviour has also been recorded in a blackspot tuskfish (Choerodon schoenleinii) on Australia's Great Barrier Reef, yellowhead wrasse (Halichoeres garnoti) in Florida and a six-bar wrasse (Thalassoma hardwicke) in an aquarium setting.
 These species are at opposite ends of the phylogenetic tree in this family, so this behaviour may be a deep-seated trait in all wrasses.

 Invertebrates

-The world's smartest invertebrate is by far the octopus.
-Octopuses can carry out complex tasks such as opening jars to get the contents inside and have remarkable ability to learn new skills from the moment they are born.
+Cephalopods are capable of complex tasks, thus earning them the reputation of being among the smartest of invertebrates.
+For example, octopuses can open jars to get the contents inside and have remarkable ability to learn new skills from the moment they are born.
 Some cephalopods are known to use coconut shells for protection or camouflage.
 Cephalopod cognitive evolution is hypothesized to have been shaped primarily by predatory and foraging pressures, but a challenging mating context may also have played a role.

 Ants of the species Conomyrma bicolor pick up stones and other small objects with their mandibles and drop them down the vertical entrances of rival colonies, allowing workers to forage for food without competition.